 - Berserk mode (Elite)

 Berserk mode is arguably the most unique elite skill in all of Tarkov though and based on community testing triggers when significant damage is taken while giving players a brief burst of speed and temporary painkiller like effect.
-Given current mechanics of the Tarkov skill system this is not possible to reach without some serious in game cheesing though.
-If you are wondering what the berserk mode does and looks like this reddit clip (language warning) demonstrates it in action.
+Given current mechanics of the Tarkov skill system this is not possible to reach without some serious in game cheesing though and significant hours invested.
+If you are wondering what the berserk mode does and looks like this reddit clip (language warning) demonstrates the activation of the buff in action.

-Factoring in the above stress resistance is rarely given any attention from the Tarkov community outside the Flint quest.
+Factoring in the above this skill is rarely given any attention from the Tarkov community outside the Flint quest.

 How to Level Stress Resistance in Tarkov